SpudGunMan/sdr-keys/README.md

  built on RP2040 using [CircutPython](https://learn.adafruit.com/adafruit-macropad-rp2040) and [Library-Pack](https://learn.adafruit.com/adafruit-macropad-rp2040/macropad-circuitpython-library)

+ # use / install
+The code is very early alpha nothing fancy

+ 1) once device is built and running curcut python (See errata)
+ 2) download and copy the lib pack below in errata or adafruit gettin-started with Macropad
+ 3) copy code.py to CIRCUTPY disk with step 2 lib directory

 # adding more keys,pots or whatever..
 - [breakout](https://learn.adafruit.com/adafruit-macropad-rp2040/attaching-external-hardware) devices details

-you can easily add an additional higher resolution or weighty VFO knob! or a foot switch TO-DO
+  - add an additional higher resolution or weighty VFO knob!
+  - foot switch for PTT

 # Errata
  - [Adafruit Downloads](https://learn.adafruit.com/adafruit-macropad-rp2040/downloads) for Scats etc.